-Trekking to Mount Everest Base Camp (EBC) takes effort, commitment and preparation.
-Over the past 3 months, Coach Michelle and I have been training with the goal of trekking 130km over 14 days, eventually reaching the height of 5,364m.
+Trekking to Mount Everest Base Camp (EBC) takes effort, commitment and preparation. looking back to 2017, Coach Michelle and I had been training with the goal of trekking 130km over 14 days, eventually reaching the height of 5,364m.

 The trek itself utilises the main EBC trail that passes amidst mountain peaks, cultural villages and glacial rivers.
 So we found out, it is definitely an experience to take at least once in a life time.
 Views of the mountain peaks like Thamserku, Ama Dablam, and several other mountains in addition to the 8,000 meters plus, Lhotse and Everest, makes this trip incredibly rewarding.

 Before you begin such a trek, you should be aware of what is required to complete the trip safely and effectively to maximise your enjoyment levels.
 One of the best ways to prepare yourself is to develop a training programme that aims to maximise your conditioning whilst keeping you strong to reduce your risk of injury.